 The Environmental Lands Division acquires, manages and monitors over 9,000 acres of preserves, parks and trails distributed throughout more than forty sites, twenty-six of which are currently open to the public.
 Since citizens approved a $20 million bond referendum in 1996, the County has more than tripled the initial funding through local, state and federal matches and partnerships, to purchase, enhance and manage over 9,000 acres of preserves.
-Land is acquired to primarily to preserve and protect native habitat as well as create a system of linear corridors for wildlife and greenways, blueways, hiking and paddling trails.
+Land is acquired to preserve and protect native habitat as well as create a system of linear corridors for wildlife and greenways, blueways, hiking and paddling trails.
 These preserves provide passive recreational opportunities and are a critical part of the County’s ecotourism.
-While land is still actively being acquiring land, the focus has shifted to the next stage; internally called the “polishing stage” involving branding, marketing and planning from a visitor’s perspective.
+While land is still actively being acquired, the focus has shifted to the next stage; internally called the “polishing stage” involving branding, marketing and planning from a visitor’s perspective.
 ERD hopes to create an inviting, welcoming first impression and enjoyable experience for preserve visitors.

 Environmental Education and Community Outreach Division

 The Environmental Education and Community Outreach Division operates out of the Oxbow Eco-Center and provides county-wide educational programs that foster an awareness and appreciation for the natural world, an understanding of ecosystems and sustainability, and a sense of stewardship toward Florida and all its inhabitants.
 Staff in this division develop programs for adults and youth on County preserves, in schools, and at a variety of venues and works with community partners to provide numerous volunteer opportunities that have a County-wide impact.